conbojs/conbo/README.md

 Conbo.js
 ========

-Conbo.JS is a lightweight MVC application framework for JavaScript featuring extendible classes, dependency injection, data binding, context and encapsulation, command pattern and an event model which enables consistent, scoped event handling.
+Conbo.js is a lightweight MVC application framework for JavaScript featuring extendible classes, dependency injection, data binding, context and encapsulation, command pattern and an event model which enables consistent, scoped event handling.

-Conbo.js can be used client side, either stand-alone or as an AMD module, or as a Node.js module on the server (NPM installer coming soon).
+Conbo.js is primarily designed for use with single page applications (SPA) and can be used client side, either stand-alone or as an AMD module, or as a Node.js module on the server (NPM installer coming soon).

 Dependencies
 ------------